-Bro Kts It is my pleasure to welcome you here today, both members and guests, the RE, VE, E Knights and Bro Knights.
-You are all essential to the success of this meeting.
-I hope you will all enjoy the whole day as we celebrate another year in the Province.
+I welcome you all here today, both members and guests, the Senior and the Junior; You are all essential to the success of this meeting.
+I hope you will all enjoy the whole day as we celebrate another full and successful year in this Province.

 The Past Year